AdobeDocs/experience-manager-65.en/help/sites-administering/jwt-credentials-deprecation-in-adobe-developer-console.md

 The sections below list the scenarios where customers must (or in some cases must not) replace their Service Account (JWT) credentials with OAuth Server-to-Server credentials, once AEM supports them in mid-April.
 [Read how](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#migration-overview) to replace the credentials in the future.

->[!NOTE]
->
->The [**AEM** Developer Console](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/development-guidelines.html#crxde-lite-and-developer-console) (note the **AEM** in the name, which distinguishes it from the **Adobe** Developer Console) provides a utility to generate [JWT tokens](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis.html) used for server-to-server APIs.
-These credentials are not deprecated and can continue to be used.

 ## Integrating AEM with Other Adobe Solutions {#integrating-aem-with-other-adobe-solutions}

 **Action**: Wait to migrate until after mid-April 2024, when AEM supports it.